Need some rainy day games or indoor recess activities for kids?

 If they fail to name an item within 3 seconds, they are out.
 If they name something that is not correctly qualified, they are also out.

-With my 5th grade class we eventually added the rules of:
+With my 5th grade students we eventually added the rules of:

 Some of them got really clever and creative!